-- Once you have received your saliva collection kit, you will need to register the collection tube’s barcode so we can connect that tube to you and process your sample.
-Be sure to provide your sample following the detailed instructions included in your saliva collection kit, and mail your kit back to us in the pre-paid packaging.
+Once you have received your saliva collection kit, you will need to register the collection tube’s barcode.
+This is how we will identify that the saliva sample in that collection tube belongs to you!
+Unregistered kits that have been received at the lab will not begin processing until the kit is registered to an account.
+Be sure to provide your sample following the detailed instructions included in your saliva collection kit, then mail your kit back to us in the prepaid packaging you received with your order.

 Still have questions?
 Select the topic that you would like to learn more about:

 - When will I receive results?

 - How can I view my results once processing is complete?

 - What type of DNA analysis does 23andMe do?